-For a free legal consultation with a wrongful death lawyer serving Hilliard, call (877) 538-1116
+For a free legal consultation with a wrongful death attorney in Hilliard, call (614) 538-1116

 What Constitutes Wrongful Death in Hilliard?

-- Vehicle Accidents: You may have the legal right to pursue a settlement if another party caused the accident that killed your loved one.
+- Vehicle accidents: You may have the legal right to pursue a settlement if another party caused the accident that killed your loved one.
 This includes car, truck, bicycle, pedestrian, motorcycle, bus, and public transportation accidents.

-Hilliard Wrongful Death Lawyer Near Me (877) 538-1116
+Hilliard Wrongful Death Attorney (614) 538-1116

 How Much Is a Wrongful Death Case Worth?

 Because every case is different, we cannot give you an exact value.
 Determining the value of your claim will require us to evaluate the elements and causes of the fatal accident.

 Some factors wrongful death lawyers consider when calculating the value of your claim include: